primasio/primas-api-doc/README.md

 For compatibility the metadata used in Primas is the same as DCTP, which including metadata for content(articles, images, and in the future videos and audios), groups and links.
 Like is a link between content and a person.
-Sharing is a link between content and group.
+Sharing is a link between content and a group.
 Comment is a new article and a link between this article and the original one.

 For all the metadata related APIs such as person registration, article posting, group creation and article sharing, the metadata in DTCP standard is post in request body.
-And the metadata is saved the same format in decentralized storage.
+And the metadata is saved in the same format in decentralized storage.

 For content posting APIs there's a small difference in metadata however which is about the raw content.
 Since DTCP concerns about metadata only so the raw data